ashpakshaikh26732/Medical-Segmentation-Decathlon/README.md

 ### **3.3.
 Advanced, Architecture-Specific Loss Functions**

+ **Source:** Project/src/losses/
-## **Source:** Project/src/losses/Loss functions are intelligently paired with their corresponding architectures for maximum stability and performance.* **DeepSupervisionLoss3D (deep\_supervision\_loss.py):** This loss is designed exclusively for the UNET++ model.
+ Loss functions are intelligently paired with their corresponding architectures for maximum stability and performance.
+ * **DeepSupervisionLoss3D (deep\_supervision\_loss.py):** This loss is designed exclusively for the UNET++ model.
 It combines weighted Cross-Entropy (CE) and Dice losses and applies them across all four output heads, ensuring that a strong gradient signal flows to all layers of the network.

 * **Sementic\_segmentation\_loss (sementic\_segmentation\_loss.py):** This is the robust, go-to hybrid loss for the single-output models (TransUNET, SwinTransUNET).
 It combines Weighted CE + Weighted Dice, providing the per-pixel gradient stability of CE while retaining the powerful class-imbalance robustness of the Dice coefficient.

 ### **3.4.
 Stateful Keras Metrics for Imbalanced Data**

+ **Source:** Project/src/metrics/
-## **Source:** Project/src/metrics/This framework implements custom, stateful Keras metrics to provide accurate and meaningful epoch-level validation scores, which is essential for imbalanced medical data.* **PerClassDice (Per\_class\_dice.py) & PerClassIoU (per\_class\_iou.py):** Standard Keras metrics reset on every batch, which is misleading for 3D segmentation.
+ This framework implements custom, stateful Keras metrics to provide accurate and meaningful epoch-level validation scores, which is essential for imbalanced medical data.
+ * **PerClassDice (Per\_class\_dice.py) & PerClassIoU (per\_class\_iou.py):** Standard Keras metrics reset on every batch, which is misleading for 3D segmentation.
 These stateful metrics accumulate totals over the _entire epoch_ before computing the final, stable Dice/IoU score for each class individually.
 This provides granular, non-deceptive feedback for debugging and reporting.

 ### **3.5.
 Comprehensive Callback & Training Orchestration**

+ **Source:** Project/src/callbacks/
-## **Source:** Project/src/callbacks/A single master\_callback (master\_callback.py) orchestrates the entire training lifecycle, managing a suite of professional-grade utilities for robust, reproducible, and fault-tolerant experimentation.* **CheckpointCallback:** Asynchronously saves model checkpoints to both local disk and Google Cloud Storage (GCS), a critical feature for fault-tolerance during long-running TPU sessions.
+ A single master\_callback (master\_callback.py) orchestrates the entire training lifecycle, managing a suite of professional-grade utilities for robust, reproducible, and fault-tolerant experimentation.
+ * **CheckpointCallback:** Asynchronously saves model checkpoints to both local disk and Google Cloud Storage (GCS), a critical feature for fault-tolerance during long-running TPU sessions.

 * **LearningRateScheduler:** Implements the state-of-the-art Cosine Decay with Warmup schedule, which is essential for stable convergence of both CNNs and Transformers.